Improve WAN performance

 To determine if PLCD is beneficial for your users on a LAN, you can measure performance.
 For details, see Measure performance benefits.

-PLCD only works with Dimensions CM 14.x clients and servers and is not backwards compatible with versions earlier than 14.x.
+PLCD only works with Dimensions CM 14.x clients and servers.
+It is not backwards compatible with versions earlier than 14.x.
 Upgrade all library cache nodes and clients to Dimensions CM 14.x.

 The default size of the PLCD is 10 GB, but you can tune it to accommodate the size of your streams.